 If I had one piece of advice, it would be to remember who you are and don’t lose touch with that.
 Out of all the problems we have had, I think forgetting who we are and what we enjoy doing as an individual was the hardest thing for us both to recover from, but I can promise you one, I get me time now, and I make sure my husband gets his time too.

-There are so many reasons to remember the importance of awarding yourself with me time like.
+There are so many reasons to remember the importance of awarding yourself with my time.

 DIY Lavender Bath Bombs

 DIY Lavender Bath Bombs Recipe

 - Olive oil just enough to dampen and make everything stick together

 - Combine all the powders in a mixing bowl and whisk together thoroughly.